rayford295/rayford295.github.io/_pages/about.md

 [Prof.Aloysius Wong](https://wku.edu.cn/faculty/aloysius-wong/) and [Prof.Zhen Shen](https://people.ucas.edu.cn/~zhenshen?language=en).

 I like to embrace technologies and use it to explore things.
 My research interests including analysis on high-throughput genomics data, bioinformatics, and artificial intelligence.
-I also have experiences in software engineering with programming language Java, Python and Go.
+I also have experiences in software engineering with Java, Python, Go, and React.js.

 # 📖 Educations
 - *2022.08 - 2023.12*, Master of Science in Engineering, Computer Science.
 Whiting School of Engineering, Johns Hopkins University. *Baltimore, MD*